 There are two main approaches to creating and uploading a manuscript for your book:

 You can choose to upload your file as a Word document or as a PDF.
-Remember to embed the fonts when uploading a PDF file.
-Click here for more information.
+If you’re unsure of how to make a PDF out of a Word document, we’ve got you covered.

 Why do you work with Word?